Taman Connaught MRT station

-The Taman Connaught MRT station is an elevated rapid transit station on the MRT Kajang Line, located in Taman Connaught, Bandar Tun Razak constituency in southeastern Kuala Lumpur, Malaysia.
-Its exact location is next to the Cheras Sentral shopping mall, which is at Federal Route 1 Jalan Cheras near the northern end of the Cheras-Kajang Expressway, close to the Federal Territory Kuala Lumpur-Selangor border.
+The Taman Connaught MRT station is an elevated mass rapid transit station on the MRT Kajang Line, located in Taman Connaught, in the subdistrict of Cheras in southeastern Kuala Lumpur, Malaysia.
+Its exact location is next to the Cheras Sentral shopping mall, where the southern end of the Cheras Highway (Federal Route 1, also known as Jalan Cheras) meets the northern end of the Cheras-Kajang Expressway (CKE), close to the Kuala Lumpur-Selangor state border.

-The station is also near to the Cheras-Kajang Interchange at the Sungai Besi-Ulu Kelang Elevated Expressway (SUKE).
-The elevated expressway is higher than the MRT track which is pretty high from the road.
+The station is also near the Cheras-Kajang Interchange of the Sungai Besi–Ulu Klang Elevated Expressway (SUKE).
+The elevated expressway was built even higher above the road than the already towering MRT tracks.